Complexity of Leading Digit Sequences: The complexity of : Main results

 \begin{itemize} \item[(1)] The requirement that $a$ is not an integral power of $b$ serves to exclude trivial situations such as the sequence $\{10^n\}$ in base $10$.
 Indeed, it is not hard to see that whenever $a$ is a \emph{rational} power of $b$, the sequence $\Sab$ is periodic, and hence has a bounded complexity function.
 We remark that, under the additional assumptions (which are part of the admissibility condition) that $b$ is squarefree and $a$ is rational, the two conditions ``$a$ is not an \emph{integral} power of $b$'' and ``$a$ is not a \emph{rational} power of $b$'' are equivalent (cf. the proof of Corollary \ref{cor:dirichlet} below).

 \item[(2)] We have stated our result only for \emph{rational} values of $a$ as this is the most interesting, and most challenging, case.
 The result could be extended to irrational values of $a$, but complications arise in certain special cases, such as the sequence $\{(\sqrt{2})^n\}$.
-For ``generic'' irrational numbers $a$, one can show that
+One can show that for all but countably many irrational numbers $a$ one has

 In particular, $\pab(n)$ is of this form whenever $a$ is a \emph{transcendental} number and $b$ an arbitrary integer $\ge 4$, not necessarily squarefree.